ysimeonov/ZurbInkBundle/README.md

 The original bundle [thampe/ZurbInkBundle](https://github.com/thampe/ZurbInkBundle) is abandoned.
 This fork is under development and aims to provide maintained version of the original project.

+**Important**: this README will be in sync with master branch.
+Examples **may not reflect** the actual usage of this bundle.

+Latest tag compatible with with the original bundle is [v2.3.1](https://github.com/gremo/ZurbInkBundle/blob/v2.3.1/README.md).

 ## Installation
 Install the bundle via composer: